 “Silky, let’s shoot for five minutes of this.”

 When the walking was done, the thirty-minute workout had finished.
 Janaki washed her face, then grabbed her big brown bag and strolled out of the house.

 “What a workout!”
 Mother Silky cried out.
 “Leenu, see what I must do to keep this figure?”

 Oh the things I would do to your figure.

 Mother Silky marched to a table near the workout room’s exit where she had placed an industrial-sized jug of filtered water and towel.
 After chugging, rather indelicately, straight from the jug and mopping her face and neck, she walked with Leenu to the dining room.
-As they progressed, Leenu couldn’t help notice that Mother Silky hadn’t really needed the towel after all.
+As they progressed, Leenu couldn’t help but notice that Mother Silky hadn’t really needed the towel after all.
 She was barely sweating; Leenu was disappointed.
-Still she thought how she could make her sweat.
+Still, she thought of how she could make her sweat.

 And then, one rainy and muggy day, she passed by Mother Silky’s room.
 The door was open a bit, so she took the opportunity to peer in, hoping to steal a glance of the old woman’s nudity.
 What she discovered, however, devastated her.

 There, on the phone, was Mother Silky talking softly to, presumably, an old friend.
 And that’s when Leenu heard those awful words: “When is Anil coming back?
 I can’t stand the bitch!”

 The next few days she barely said anything to her mother-in-law.
 That is, until she realized that she didn’t care if Mother Silky hated her.
 She was going to continue pursuing her.
 No matter what.
 Leenu began doing extravagant midday ablutions after her naps.
 She didn’t strip to full nudity but kept on her bra and petticoat.